RMerl/asuswrt-merlin/README-merlin.txt

           Run "entware-setup.sh" through SSH/Telnet to launch the install process.
    - CHANGED: Added a folder picker to the Tools Other Settings page to select a location to store your traffic data files.
+   - CHANGED: Updated dnsmasq to 2.65 (backported from 3.0.0.4.334)
+   - CHANGED: Enabled additional optimizations in openssl for another significant performance increase.
    - FIXED: Added missing badblocks program
    - FIXED: Timing issues under IE where resolved device names would not display on certain pages (such as the Sysinfo page)